hhwu18/hhwu18.github.io/index.md

 ## Research Interests

-My research interests span the fields of communications, coding theory, information theory, and machine learning, with a focus on:
+His research interests span the fields of communications, coding theory, information theory, and machine learning, with a focus on:

 * Compression/quantization and machine learning
 * Chanenl coding